 Did you know?
 According to Google Cloud’s data preparation guidelines, structured data increases AI agent comprehension by up to 73% compared to unstructured content.

-Understanding AI Crawling Patterns
+Understanding AI crawling patterns

 Quick Tip: Create content hubs around core topics.
 Link related articles within each hub, and use consistent terminology throughout.
 This helps AI agents understand your experience areas.

-for table descriptions, and logical row/column structures.
-AI agents excel at extracting structured information from well-marked tables.
+Table data needs proper markup.
+Use <th> tags for headers, <caption> for table descriptions, and logical row and column structures.
+AI agents are good at pulling structured information from well-marked tables.

-Element Type | AI Importance | Implementation Priority |
+| Element Type | AI Importance | Implementation Priority |

-Structured Headings | Serious | High |
+| Structured Headings | Serious | High |

-Descriptive Alt Text | High | High |
+| Descriptive Alt Text | High | High |

-Schema Markup | Important | Necessary |
+| Schema Markup | Important | Necessary |

-Meta Descriptions | Medium | Medium |
+| Meta Descriptions | Medium | Medium |

-Internal Linking | High | High |
+| Internal Linking | High | High |

 Remember: AI agents evaluate navigation effectiveness.
 Sites where users (and agents) can reach any page within 3-4 clicks typically perform better in AI-driven search results.